Pawnbroker: Assessment of items

 The pawning process begins when a customer brings an item into a pawn shop.
-Common items pawned (or, in some instances, sold outright) by customers include jewelry, electronics, collectibles, musical instruments, tools, and (depending on local regulations) firearms.
-Gold, silver, and platinum are popular items—which are often purchased, even if in the form of broken jewelry of little value.
+Common items pawned or, in some instances, sold outright by customers include jewelry, electronics, collectibles, musical instruments, tools, and, depending on regulations, firearms, gold, silver, and platinum, which are often purchased, even if in the form of broken jewelry of little value.
 Metal can still be sold in bulk to a bullion dealer or smelter for the value by weight of the component metals.
 Similarly, jewelry that contains genuine gemstones, even if broken or missing pieces, have value.

 The pawnbroker assumes the risk that an item might have been stolen.
 However, laws in many jurisdictions protect both the community and broker from unknowingly handling stolen goods.
 These laws often require that the pawnbroker establish positive identification of the seller through photo identification (such as a driver's license or government-issued identity document), as well as a holding period placed on an item purchased by a pawnbroker (to allow time for local law enforcement authorities to track stolen items).
 In some jurisdictions, pawnshops must give a list of all newly pawned items and any associated serial number to police, so the police can determine if any of the items have been reported stolen.
 Many police departments advise burglary or robbery victims to visit local pawnshops to see if they can locate stolen items.
 Some pawnshops set up their own screening criteria to avoid buying stolen property.

 The pawnbroker assesses an item for its condition and marketability by testing the item and examining it for flaws, scratches or other damage.
 Another aspect that affects marketability is the supply and demand for the item in the community or region.

 To assess value of different items, pawnbrokers use guidebooks ("blue books"), catalogs, Internet search engines, and their own experience.
 Some pawnbrokers are trained in the identification of gems, or employ a specialist to assess jewelry.
 One of the risks of accepting secondhand goods is that the item may be counterfeit.
-The customer can either sell the item outright if (as in most cases) the pawnbroker is also a licensed secondhand dealer, or offer the item as collateral on a loan.
+The customer can either sell the item outright if, as in most cases, the pawnbroker is also a licensed secondhand dealer, or offer the item as collateral on a loan.
 Most pawnshops are willing to negotiate the amount of the loan with the client.